BabyEvo/Voxycast/README.md

 - **You can download the latest release** [here](https://github.com/BabyEvo/Voxycast/releases/tag/v0.1.1).

 - **If you run in some issues.
-Feel free to let me know and others using the app by creating a detailed issue in the Issue tab above.**
+Feel free to let me know and others using the app by creating a detailed issue in the Issue tab above or [here](https://github.com/BabyEvo/Voxycast/issues).**